 Advisory board An advisory board consisting of scientists from pharmacy and computer science supports the ongoing development of the Specialised Information Service Pharmacy.
 Meetings are held annually.

 Presentations at scientific conferences The services of the Specialised Information Service Pharmacy are presented at scientific conferences.
 These conferences offer the possibility to inform scientists directly and learn about their needs and requirements in a personal conversation.

 Webinars and roadshows Webinars and roadshows are used to inform scientists about the services of the Specialised Information Service Pharmacy.

-Digitisation Until now, 1,700 books and 700 journal volumes, predominantly from the 19th and 20th century, have been digitised.
+Digitisation and Open Access Services Until now, 1,700 books and 700 journal volumes, predominantly from the 19th and 20th centuries, have been digitised.
 They are open access available via Braunschweig University Digital Library.
 For example "Süddeutsche Apotheker-Zeitung", „Deutsche Apotheker Zeitung" and "Pharmazeutische Zeitung“ can be found in the repository.
 The Specialised Information Service Pharmacy actively promotes Open Access Publishing and offers consulting and support services in this area.